2012 New York International Auto Show

 For example…the new Camry continues as the number-one-selling car in America with better quality and driving dynamics than the model it replaces.
 With sales of more than 42,000 last month, Camry had its best March ever.

-Another example is the Prius Family of hybrid vehicles, offering the 50 mpg liftback, fast-charging Plug-in, versatile v
+Another example is the Prius Family of hybrid vehicles, offering the 50 mpg liftback, fast-charging Plug-in, versatile v, and the recently introduced c.

 With consumers facing record-high gas prices, Prius couldn’t have started a family at a better time.
 Last month, family members accounted for best-ever sales of nearly 29,000, making Prius one of the industry’s top nameplates.